Complex projective structures with Schottky holonomy: Schottky structures and handlebodies with cellular structures.

-Conversely, given a finite connected graph $K$, we can easily construct a pair of a handlebody $H_K$ and the union of disjoint meridian disks $\Dl_K$ of $H_K$ such that each component of $H_K \sm \Dl_k$ is a $3$-disk and $K = (H_K, \Dl_K)^\ast$: Indeed, we can take a small regular neighborhood $H_K$ of $K$ (by embedding $K$ linearly into $\R^3$), which is a handlebody.
-Then, for each edge of $K$, pick a meridian disk in $H_K$ that intersects $K$ once in the middle point of the edge.
-Thus $\Dl_K$ is realized as a union of such meridian disks.
+Conversely, given a finite graph $K$, we can easily construct a pair of a handlebody $H_K$ and a union $\Dl_K$ of disjoint meridian disks in $H_K$ splitting $H_K$ into $3$-disks such that $K$ is the dual graph of $(H_K, \Dl_K)$.

-Now let $G$ be the dual graph of $(H, \Dl)$ and let $G'$ be the dual graph of $(H',\Dl')$.
-Then the dual graph $G'$ is a bouquet of $g$ circles consisting of $g$ edges and one vertex (see Figure \ref{dual}).